isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

     content: |
       You may receive up to $80,000 in the form of the [CPF Housing Grants](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/cpf-housing-grants-for-hdb-flats/firsttimer-applicants){:target="_blank"}.
 Apply for these grants to lower the initial purchase price of flat <a href="/government-services/buying-a-hdb/book-flat/" target="_blank">your appointment with HDB</a> if you are eligible.

-      **Note**: The amount of grant obtained has to be returned to your CPF Ordinary Account with accrued interest when you sell your flat later.
-It is <ins>not the same</ins> as subsidy where the prices are 'discounted'.
+      **Note**: The amount of grants obtained has to be returned to your CPF Ordinary Account with accrued interest when you sell your flat later.
+It is not the same as a subsidy where the prices are 'discounted'.

 buying-process:
-  - title: <a name="sales"></a>Check for Upcoming Sales Launches
+  - title: <a name="sales"></a>Check for Upcoming HDB Sales Launches
     content: |
       To buy a new flat from HDB, you need to apply during a sales launch.
 [Check upcoming HDB sales launches](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/bto-sbf-open-booking?anchor=upcomingBTO){:target="_blank"} and stay updated with [SMS updates](http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp){:target="_blank"}
   - title: <a name="priority"></a>HDB Priority Schemes